 - “Is the product quality stable enough?”
 (Problem question) — “Does the customer complain about the quality?”
 (Implication question)

 - “Is the current competition fierce in the market?
-(Problem question) – “How much profit margin and sales decline caused by fierce market competition?”
+(Problem question) – “How much profit margin and sales decline were caused by fierce market competition?”
 (Implication question)

 As mentioned in the part of the problem question, problem questions generally can only diagnose the cause of customer pain and uncover hidden needs.
 It functions in simple and small purchases.
 For example: